I’m trans. Do I need birth control?

 Briefly, being transgender (trans for short) is about living in a gender that is different than the sex you were born with.
 Being cisgender is about having that sex and gender line up.
 Whether one needs birth control depends on what sex you were born with and what sex your partner was born with.

 Transgender folks and cisgender folks come in all shapes and sizes.
 But people—no matter whether they identify as a transgender man, transgender woman, man, woman, or another identity—are born with only one functioning set of gametes (if any).
 Gametes are the cells from two different people that come together to make a baby.
 For humans, gametes come in two types: the sperm type and the egg type.
-And all pregnancies require at least four things to get going: a uterus, an egg, sperm, and for the egg and sperm to come together.
+Pregnancy starts when an egg and sperm come together and implant in a uterus.

 (folks who were assigned female sex at birth and identify on the male gender spectrum)